CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 ## Short-term Goal

-To complete a working final draft of the Evaluation Matrix, work on final report and presentation.
+To complete a working final draft of the Evaluation Matrix, work on final report and present final presentation Thursday, November 12th.

 ## Recent Results Overview